 Since the 0-1 law for first-order logic was established [5, 6], there has been much interest in exploring the asymptotic properties of definable classes of graphs.
-Many extensions of first-order logic have been shown to have a 0-1 law (see for instance [10, 4]) and in many other cases, weaker forms of convergence have been established (see [3]).
-A recent, remarkable result in this vein is that of Kolaitis and Kopparty [9] who study FO[\oplus], the extension of first-order logic with parity quantifiers.
-They show that for every constant edge-probability p and for every FO[\oplus]-sentence φ , there are two explicitly computable rational numbers a_0 , a_1 such that, for $i \in \{0, 1\}$, as n approaches infinity, the probability that the random graph G(2n + i; p) satisfies φ approaches a_i .
-In other words, φ has an asymptotic probability a_0 on the sequence of graphs of even cardinality and a_1 on those of odd cardinality.
-The proof of this result brings entirely new methods to
+Many extensions of first-order logic have been shown to have a 0-1 law (see for instance [11, 4]) and in many other cases, weaker forms of convergence have been established (see [3]).
+A recent, remarkable result in this vein is that of Kolaitis and Kopparty [9] who study $FO[\oplus]$, the extension of first-order logic with parity quantifiers.
+They show that for every constant edge-probability p and for every $FO[\oplus]$ -sentence φ , there are two explicitly computable rational numbers a_0 , a_1 such that, for $i \in \{0,1\}$, as p approaches infinity, the probability that the random graph G(2n+i;p) satisfies p approaches p approaches p approaches p an asymptotic probability p on the sequence of graphs of even cardinality and p on the sequence of those of odd cardinality.
+The proof of this result brings entirely new methods to the analysis of the asymptotic behaviour of logics on graphs, based on discrete analysis and polynomials over finite fields.
+In particular, it ties this to the study of approximations of circuits by low-degree polynomials, as we explain next.